 - It’s got a crispy skin, tender meat and super savory flavor that everyone will enjoy!

 I truly hope that you will enjoy this whole turkey recipe and find it lower your stress level during cooking if you decide to give it a shot for your Thanksgiving.
 If so, I would love to hear from you.
-Leave a comment, shot me an email or tag #gourmetpersuasian on Intagram.
+Leave a comment, shot me an email or tag @streetsmartkitchen on Instagram.
 Whatever you are comfortable with, it will mean a world to me.

 More Thanksgiving recipes are coming your way soon.
 Stay tuned!Print